dmlc/gluon-nlp/docs/examples/nmt/gnmt.md

 The following shows how to process the dataset and cache the processed dataset for the future use.
-The processing steps include: 1) clip the source and target sequences and 2) split the string input to a list of tokens and 3) map the string token into its index in the vocabulary and 4) append EOS token to source sentence and add BOS and EOS tokens to target sentence.
+The processing steps include: 1) clip the source and target sequences and 2) split the string input to a list of tokens and 3) map the string token into its index in the vocabulary and 4) append end-of-sentence (EOS) token to source sentence and add BOS and EOS tokens to target sentence.

 ```python